Application Added to Google Workspace Domain

 Possible investigation steps

-Apps > Google Workspace Marketplace Apps
+- Navigate to Apps > Google Workspace Marketplace apps.

 False positive analysis